EBIBioSamples/bioschemas_marref_demo/Readme.md

 - *mar-ref-site*: aims to serve some static pages from the MarRef database
 - *mar-ref-solr*: aims to store and index the bioschemas the crawler was able to extract
 - *bsbang-crawler*: container with all the crawler functionalities
+- *bsbc-setup*: container to setup solr and sqlite for the crawler to work
+- *bsbc-crawl*: container to crawl the provided sitemap
+- *bsbc-extract*: container to extract the jsonld from webpages stored from crawl
+- *bsbc-index*: container to index the results in solr

 # Run all the containers
 To run the containers, just lunch the `serve.sh` script